aviRon012/ansi-styles/README.md

 1. include `ansi-styles.hpp`,
 2. use the namespace `ansi_styles`,
-3. create an object of type `Style`,
+3. create a `ResetPoint` object,
-4. set the property you want with one of the builtin methods.
+4. set the property you want with one of the builtin functions.

 here is an example:
 ```cpp